muarshad01/Docker_and_Kubernetes/7_Continuous_Integration_and_Deployment.md

 ## 91: Travis CI Setup

+* Your Laptop
-Your Laptop --> push to GitHub --> Travis (Run tests)
+* push to GitHub
+* Travis (Run tests)
-                               --> Travis (Automatically deploy the code to AWS)
+* Travis (Automatically deploy the code to AWS)

 https://travis-ci.org/ (Sign in with GitHub) --> Authorize travis-ci

 ## 92: Travis YML File Configuration

-Flow:
+* Flow
-  Tell Travis we need a copy of docker running
+  - Tell Travis we need a copy of docker running
-  Build our image using Dockerfile.dev
+  - Build our image using Dockerfile.dev
-  Tell Travis how to run our test suite
+  - Tell Travis how to run our test suite
-  Tell Travis how to deploy our code to AWS
+  - Tell Travis how to deploy our code to AWS

-Run tests --> If all tests pass --> Deploy to AWS
+* Run tests --> If all tests pass --> Deploy to AWS

-Create a file .travis.yml # Notice there is a leading '.'
+* Create a file `.travis.yml`           # Notice there is a leading '.'

 ```
 sudo: required # super user level permission